Gasless Transactions on Ethereum

 Openfort offers a complete account abstraction stack with bundlers, paymasters, and session keys ready to ship.

-This works on Ethereum mainnet and every major EVM chain — Base, Arbitrum, Optimism, Polygon, and more.
-You sponsor the gas, your users never touch ETH.
+This works on Ethereum mainnet and every major EVM chain — Base, Arbitrum, Optimism, Polygon, BNB Chain (Binance Smart Chain), and more.
+You sponsor the gas, your users never touch the native token.

 How it works